al-ce/hbac.nvim/README.md

     open = {
-      fill_windows = true,  -- set to true to spread the stored pins across windows when opening prehook = function() end, -- called before any stored pins are opened on_open = function(pin) -- this is called on each item in storage while iterating vim.cmd("e " .. pin.abs_path)
+      fill_windows = true,  -- set to true to spread the stored pins across windows when opening prehook = function() end, -- called before any stored pins are opened command = function(pin) -- this is called on each item in storage while iterating vim.cmd("e " .. pin.abs_path)
         local bufnr = vim.fn.bufnr()
         require("hbac.state").pinned_buffers[bufnr] = true  -- used to prevent autoclose from closing the buffer end,
       posthook = function() end,  -- called after all stored pins are opened },
-  },
+    -- add custom commands with similar pre/posthook + command structure },
   telescope = {
     pin_picker = {